dzangolab/generator-dzangolab-iac/generators/aws-security-groups/templates/aws-security-groups/README.md

-# AWS Security group
+# AWS Security groups

-Provisions an AWS EIP.
+Provisions one or more AWS pre-defined security groups.

 ## Requirements